 The internship is a requirement for Women, Gender, and Sexuality Studies undergraduate majors and minors.
 It is also a requirement for MAIS students with a primary area in Women, Gender, and Sexuality Studies.
 However, it is open to all undergraduate and graduate students who have completed some coursework in Women, Gender, and Sexuality Studies and desire to hone their skills in a feminist work setting.

-Students interested in doing an internship in Women, Gender, and Sexuality Studies should contact either Dr. Janet Lee (undergraduate students) or Dr. Qwo-Li Driskill (graduate students) before registering for WGSS 410 or 510.
+Students interested in doing an internship in Women, Gender, and Sexuality Studies should contact either Dr. Mehra Shirazi (undergraduate students) or Dr. Qwo-Li Driskill (graduate students) before registering for WGSS 410 or 510.
 Some students complete their internship by working with a Women, Gender, and Sexuality Studies faculty member as a teaching or research assistant.

 WGSS 4/510 INTERNSHIP